-7.3 Schedule a Run
+7.3 Schedule a run

 You can schedule scripts to run at regular intervals.
-To schedule a script, pick the Schedule a Run option from the Actions menu and select the file you wish to schedule.
+To schedule a script, pick the Schedule A Script option from the Actions menu and select the file you wish to schedule.
 You'll find the same environment configuration options here, with the addition of the schedule timing.